 04-Jul-2023 | Home Loan

 Buying a home is a significant milestone for many individuals and families in India.
 However, navigating the complex world of home loans can be overwhelming, especially with the abundance of financial jargon and terminology.
-To ensure that you make informed decisions throughout the home loan process, it is crucial to familiarize yourself with the key terms and jargon associated with home loans.
+To ensure that you make informed decisions throughout the home loan process, it is crucial to familiarise yourself with the key terms and jargon associated with home loans.
 In this comprehensive guide, we will demystify the important home loan terms and explain their significance, empowering you to make confident and well-informed choices.

 Interest rates play a vital role in home loans, as they determine the cost of borrowing.
 In India, home loans typically have two types of interest rates:

 EMI is the fixed monthly installment that borrowers repay to the lender.
 It comprises both the principal amount and the interest.
 The EMI amount depends on the loan amount, interest rate, and tenure.
-Utilizing online EMI calculators can help you estimate the EMI and plan your budget effectively.
+Utilising online EMI calculators can help you estimate the EMI and plan your budget effectively.

 The down payment is the initial amount paid by the borrower while purchasing a property.
 It is a percentage of the property's total value, and the remaining amount is financed through a home loan.
 In India, lenders typically require a down payment of 10-30% of the property's value.